Galata Bridge

 In 1500, after the French invasion of Milan left Leonardo Da Vinci without a patron, the unemployed genius sought new opportunities.
 Learning of Sultan Bayezid's vision for a bridge across the Golden Horn, Leonardo penned a letter to the Ottoman ruler, presenting his engineering expertise and formally offering his services for the ambitious project.

-Nearly five centuries later, Leonardo's visionary design finally came to life — though not in Istanbul as originally intended.
+Nearly five centuries later, Leonardo's visionary design finally came to life, albeit not in Istanbul as originally intended.
 A scaled-down version was constructed approximately 100 km south of Oslo and inaugurated by Queen Sonja as a pedestrian bridge, giving the Renaissance master's unrealized Ottoman dream a beautiful, if belated, fulfillment.

 Galata Bridge Location in Istanbul